Puneeth1996/ReactVR-360-Learning-/README.md

 2 using cube in react vr

-Added 1 How to use sphere and cylinder in react vr more the number of width and height segements, than more smooth is the surface.
+Added 1 How to use sphere and cylinder in react vr more the number of width and height segements, than more smooth is the surface./

+Also have added the git ignore file to make the code base for the repository lighter

+React 360
+Cmds for setting up react 360 boiler plate code

+npm install -g react-360-cli
+react-360 init WelcomeTo360